When can I see the Judge?

 Will I see the Judge when I file for an Order of Protection?

 You must sign the petition in front of a notary or the Court Clerk and then file with the Clerk.
 Once filed, the Judge will review your petition and either grant or deny a Temporary Order of Protection.
-If granted, the Judge will issue a Temporary Order of Protection, a date will be set for a hearing within 20 days for a hearing on the petition.
+If granted, the Judge will issue a Temporary Order of Protection, a date will be set for a hearing within 20 days to determine if the Order of Protection will be granted for a greater length of time.
 At the hearing, all parties will have an opportunity to be heard by the Judge.
 The Judge may grant the petition of an Order of Protection for a specific time period, or may deny the petition.

 Can I file a Petition for an Order of Protection to protect my property?

 No. However, an Order of Protection may contain a provision that your property cannot be destroyed.